DiNiXi/QDistanceMatrixCompression.jl/README.md

 nodes and reflects the effects of branching, diffusion, and network dynamics.
 It has proven a robust alternative to the geodesic distance (i.e., shortest path length), which can be more sensitive to variations in topological structure, edge weight distribution, or both—especially in real-world sparse networks.

-This package provides a high-performance Julia implementation that precomputes a compressed representation of the resistance distance matrix so that it can be queried (one-to-all and all-to-all) efficiently.
+This package provides `Q-ray`, a high-performance Julia implementation that precomputes a compressed representation of the resistance distance matrix so that it can be queried (one-to-all and all-to-all) efficiently.